-Figure 1: Pipeline of active, US-registered clinical trial programs for durable cell and gene therapies
+Figure 1: Pipeline of active programs in development for durable cell and gene therapies for the US market

 MIT NEWDIGS FoCUS developed detailed estimates of clinical trial progression rates, disease incidence and prevalence and estimated patient uptake for each product indication.

-The current pipeline of US-trial therapies is expected to result in 80-100 product-indication launches by 2031; with 45-55 launching within the next five years (by 2025).
+The current pipeline of US-targeted therapies is expected to result in 60+ product-indication approvals (estimated range 52-74) by 2030; with 30 approved within the next five years (by 2025).